romland/xorzee/README.md

 # Better Motion (current name is: MintyMint)
 A fast, high quality streamer and motion detector.
-It must run on the one core of a Raspberry Pi Zero [1].
+The goal is that it must run on (the) one core of a Raspberry Pi Zero[1].

-[1] If it can run on that, it will run on any other (whoop).

 ## Elaboration
 - High quality stream meaning: 1920x1080 @ 30 FPS.